 by Abdaal Ahmad Bhat

-(The author is Assistant Professor, Government Degree College, Awantipora.
-The opinions expressed in this article are those of the author and do not purport to reflect the opinions or views of Kashmir Life.
-Photographs used in this opinion are not directly linked to its contents.)
+(@Abdaalahmad is an Assistant Professor at Government Degree College Pulwama.
+The opinions expressed in this article are those of the author’s and do not purport to reflect the opinions or views of Kashmir Life.)